AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 To migrate this data, see [Migrate and deploy static files and data](https://devdocs.magento.com/cloud/live/stage-prod-migrate.html).

 <!--Fastly-related snippets-->

-## Prerequisites {#custom-vcl-prerequisites}

-- Your environment must be configured to use the Fastly CDN.
-See [Configure Fastly services](/help/cloud-guide/cdn/fastly-configuration.md).

--  Ensure that you are running the latest version of the Fastly CDN module for Magento 2.
-See [Upgrade the Fastly Module](/help/cloud-guide/cdn/fastly-configuration.md#upgrade-fastly-module).

--  Verify the environment configuration for the Fastly service.
-See [Check Fastly caching](/help/cloud-guide/launch/checklist.md#verify-fastly-caching).

--  You must have Admin credentials to access the Staging and Production environments.

 ## Admin login {#admin-login-step}

 1. [Log in](/help/get-started/onboarding.md#access-your-admin-panel) to the Admin.